-NBN 250 plans are available to FTTP premises and at least 97% of HFC premises.
+NBN 250 plans are only available to FTTP and HFC premises.

 NBN 1000 plans

-On the other hand, Superloop will set you back $104.95 for your first six months and $139.95 per month thereafter.
-Superloop doesn’t have an unlimited NBN 1000 plan, however, maxing out with a 3TB allowance.
-If you go over this, you’ll be capped to speeds of 100Mbps for the remainder of your billing month.
+Superloop will set you back $119.95 for your first six months and $139.95 per month thereafter.
+This plan is a limit more limited, however.
+While Supes reports typical evening speeds of 500Mbps, the plan itself is capped at 500Mbps.
+You’ll never see faster speeds.
+The plan also has a 3TB allowance, and if you go over this, you’ll be restricted to speeds of 100Mbps for the remainder of your billing month.

-NBN 1000 plans are available to FTTP premises, and about 58% of HFC premises.
+NBN 1000 plans are available to FTTP premises, and 95% of HFC premises.

-Both Aussie Broadband and Superloop offer local support, but Aussie is open for longer hours.
+Both Aussie Broadband and Superloop offer local support, but Aussie Broadband is open for longer hours.